-Contaminant (units): Benzene (ppb) Traditional MCL in mg/ l : 0.005
+Contaminant (units): Benzene (ppb) Traditional MCL in mg/ $\ell$ : 0.005 To convert for CCR, multiply by: 1000

 Major sources in drinking water: Discharge from factories; leaching from gas storage tanks and landfills.

 Health effects language: Some people who drink water containing benzene in excess of the MCL over many years could experience anemia or a decrease in blood platelets, and may have an increased risk of getting cancer.